 - There were two witnesses — who I applaud for their heroism and immediate action — Swedish graduate students, Peter Lars Jonsson and Carl-Fredrik Arndt saw Turner on top of Miller.
-Turner tried to escape but were apprehended by Jonsson & Arndt until cops arrived.
+Turner tried escaping, but he was apprehended by Jonsson & Arndt until cops arrived.

 - Miller’s DNA was found on the left and right hands of Turner as well as under the fingernails of his right fingers.

 - Turner was sentenced to six months (instead of the 2–6 years minimum recommendations).
 He only served three of the six months with three-years of probation.

 - Turner was required to register as a sex offender and currently resides with his parents earning minimum wage.